Asset Publisher

 The Judicial Deposits and Appropriations Accounts facilitate the economic process of Judicial matters by making available to citizens the necessary mechanisms to comply with the economic commitments of the judicial process.

-by Banco Santander as the entity awarded the contract for these accounts.
+Free telephone number for citizens and legal professionals, exclusively for questions related to operations of judicial deposit and appropriations accounts.
+The service is provided by Banco Santander as the entity awarded the contract for these accounts.

 Royal Decree 467/2006, of 21 April, which regulates judicial deposits and appropriations in cash, of bills or securities.